- J.D., magna cum laude, Order of the Coif, 1998, Washington and Lee University School of Law

 Megan is a partner with the Corporate and Business Litigation Group.
 Her practice includes corporate and commercial litigation in the Delaware Court of Chancery and she has handled a wide range of matters including shareholder disputes, derivative actions, breach of fiduciary duty lawsuits, disputes resulting from mergers and acquisitions and proxy contests.
 Megan also has significant experience representing clients in litigations regarding alternative entities, including limited liability companies, limited partnerships, master limited partnerships and statutory trusts.
 In addition, she advises corporate boards of directors and special committees concerning transactional and litigation issues including representations of special negotiating committees and special litigation committees.

-Megan volunteers her time with the Office of the Child Advocate and is appointed to represent minor children as a guardian ad litem in the Delaware Family Court.
+In 2015, Megan was appointed by the Delaware Supreme Court to serve on the Permanent Advisory Committee on Supreme Court Rules.
+She volunteers her time with the Office of the Child Advocate and is appointed to represent minor children as a guardian ad litem in the Delaware Family Court.
 She also has performed a variety of pro bono work through Delaware Volunteer Legal Services.